v-rajagt/IntuneDocs/intune/configuration/android-pulse-secure-per-app-vpn.md

 >
 > Only the Pulse Secure and Citrix connection types are supported for this profile.

+> [!NOTE]
+>
+> The Per-app VPN Profiles support is similar to for Android and Android Enteprise devices.

 ## Step 1: Create a VPN profile

 1. Sign in to the [Microsoft Endpoint Manager Admin Center](https://go.microsoft.com/fwlink/?linkid=2109431).